 How does visual merchandising help retailers increase their profits?
-Did you know how long it takes for a customer to figure out if they want to make a purchase or not?
-10 Seconds.
-It would take the customer that long to receive the first impression of the product, which always subconsciously influences the purchase.
-And everyone knows that there won’t be another chance to make a first impression.
+Do you know how long it takes for a customer to figure out if they want to make a purchase or not?
+Ten seconds.
+It takes the customer that long to receive the first impression of the product, which always subconsciously influences the purchase.
+And everyone knows that you can only make a first impression once.

 The human brain is a visual learner, primarily processing the picture it perceives, receiving about 80 percent of the information.
 Further, in descending order, information from other channels is processed:

 Today, we will talk about how visual merchandising standards affect the consumer and encourage them to buy a product.